BitcoinDesign/Guide/guide/payments/receive.md

 A new address should be generated for every payment, as they should only be used once.
 This helps safeguards the receiver's privacy.

 As the blockchain only stores the amount and addresses involved in a transaction, any additional information has to be stored in your application, or encoded in payment links.
-It's up to you to decide how and if you allow receivers to enter these additional details.

 It's up to you to find the balance between a payment flow that is optimized to quickly generate and share addresses, and one that prompts them to describe the payment so they can use it in the future to have more context about what payment was for.